kgsensei/BlooketHack/README.md

 ## To Copy:
 Don't copy unless you are actually going to made changes to the project.
 Give me credit too ofc.
-If you want to work together my work email is `ceojeremy@rainydais.com`.
+If you want to work together my work email is `ceojeremy@rainydais.com`, My discord is R0AĎ#3435.

 #### Copyright (c) 2021 kgsensei.
 All rights reserved.